-Use the forms below to report suspected illegal or criminal immigration, visa, customs and trade activity.
+Use the forms below to report suspicious or illegal immigration, visa, customs and trade activity.
 We take all reports of suspicious activity seriously and you can choose to remain anonymous.

 Be as specific and concise as possible.
 More information about what to report and the information you will need is available on the

 Border Watch page.

 Information previously submitted has been received and actioned by the Department.
 Do not report the same information again.
 New or additional information can be reported.

 Privacy Act 1988, information about the progress or outcome of any investigation cannot be provided.

 Examples of suspicious or illegal immigration activity

 - Organisation or facilitation of the transport of people into or within Australia by use of force, threats, or deception for the exploitation of the person.